Simultaneous diophantine approximation for a restricted class of pairs of real numbers: Introduction

 Around 1930, J.E.
 Littlewood asked the question whether given any two distinct real numbers $\alpha$ and $ \beta$, the sequence $(n |\sin( n \alpha) \sin( n \beta)|)_{n \geq 0}$ can take arbitrary small values (\cite{little} Problem 5, p.19).
 The values of such sequences strongly depend on the diophantine properties of the pair $(\alpha, \beta)$.
-If we denote by $ \| . \| $ the function distance to the nearest integer, $\| x \| =d(x, \mathbb{Z})$.
-The problem of Littlewood amounts to solving the following conjecture which is called the Litllewood conjecture in the literature.
+The problem of Littlewood amounts to solving the following conjecture which is called the Litllewood conjecture in the literature. \begin{conjecture}[Littlewood] For any $(\alpha, \beta) \in \mathbb{R}^{2}$, one has